kiddae/colorer/README.md

 In ``~∕.config/colorer/templates/``, put the template configuration files.
 Where you want to use a color from the colorscheme (or any other keyword), put the keyword name in brackets: `{color1}`

 You can run `colorer <colorscheme name>` to set the colorscheme.
 Your generated configuration files will be in `~/.cache/colorer`.
-You can now `ln` them to anywhere you want to!
+You can now `ln` them or include them into your configs!

 You can add commands to be run with `colorer` by modifying the script.